Mission Ferrari: Construction and Delays

-Coaster parts began shipping to the park from China as far back as December 2014.
+Coaster parts began shipping to the park from China in December 2014.
 The outdoor layout section was constructed overtop of the Bell'Italia car ride in the Fall of 2015, while most of the attraction was constructed in the show building formerly occupied by Hafema's short-lived V12 Enter the Engine log flume.
-Testing began years later in January 2021.
+Testing began in January 2021.

-Mission Ferrari spent eight years under construction, largely attributed to a plethora of issues with ongoing research and development.
+Mission Ferrari spent eight years under construction, largely attributed to issues with ongoing research and development.
 As explained by Dynamic Attractions CEO Guy Nelson, "[A] big factor delaying the opening was the time it took to solve the incredibly complex technical issues that are inherently part of such a sophisticated system and were uncovered through the commissioning process."
-A January 2020 promise to open Mission Ferrari within the year was quickly derailed by the COVID-19 pandemic, which also fueled a shortage in experts needed to solve the ride's various problems.
+The ride was announced to open in 2020, but it was delayed further by the COVID-19 pandemic, which also fueled a shortage in experts needed to solve the ride's various problems.

-On top of Ferrari World's woes, Dynamic Attractions was also suffering through its own challenges.
-Construction and development was concurrently taking place on two highly complex roller coaster prototypes at Genting SkyWorlds, one of which was an SFX Coaster of significantly larger scale than Mission Ferrari.
-The COVID-19 pandemic exacerbated already-serious issues at Genting, ultimately preventing either attraction from being completed.
-A concoction of pandemic-related expenses, inflation, and prolonged development forced Dynamic's expenditures to run far over budget; while Mission Ferrari's contract had initially necessitated a lump sum of $18.2 million USD, around $28.3 million was spent on the project.
-Driven to the financial brink, Dynamic Attractions was forced to declare bankruptcy in March 2023.
+Due to factors including the development of Mission Ferrari, Dynamic Attractions declared bankruptcy in March 2023.
+Mission Ferrari's contract had initially necessitated a lump sum of $18.2 million USD, around $28.3 million was spent on the project.
+Furthermore, the company experienced issues caused by the COVID-19 pandemic, inflation, and in building two roller coasters at Genting SkyWorlds.

 Opening

-On December 23, 2022, Ferrari World officially announced that Mission Ferrari was ready to open and would become available in January, with season passholders receiving scheduled previews leading up to its debut.
+On December 23, 2022, Ferrari World officially announced that Mission Ferrari would in January, with season passholders receiving scheduled previews leading up to its debut.
 Mission Ferrari officially opened to the public on January 12, 2023.
-It has however experienced significant downtime throughout its first year.
+However, it experienced significant downtime throughout its first year.

 Ride Experience

 Queue

 Entering Mission Ferrari, guests first wait in a simulated elevator, which creates the illusion of descending far below ground.
 A laser corridor then leads to the secure base and main queue, where a prototype Ferrari spy car is on display.
-Riders are then informed that they're to deliver the vehicle to Ferrari's factory in Maranello, Italy, although warned that the rival Viper Organization may attempt to intercept the car.
+Riders are then informed that they must to deliver the vehicle to Ferrari's factory in Maranello, Italy, although warned that the rival Viper Organization may attempt to intercept the car.